Fresh Watermelon Salad Recipe Without Feta

 5 from 9 votes

 Who doesn't love cucumber and melon?
 This fresh cucumber watermelon salad is the perfect fruit salad for summer.
 It's refreshing, sweet with just a touch of tart from the lime juice, and delightfully crunchy thanks to the cucumber slices.
-With just 5 ingredients that can be pulled together in 5 minutes, this should on everyone's list of go-to plant-based side dishes for vegan barbecues, parties, and beyond.
+With just 5 ingredients that can be pulled together in 5 minutes, this should on everyone's list of go-to plant-based side dishes for barbecues, parties, and beyond.
 May this be a staple in your home whenever watermelon season hits!

 Prep Time 5 minutes